Samhita Mukhopadhyay: Career

-In 2008, Mukhopadhyay contributed an essay on the sexualization of black women to Jaclyn Friedman and Jessica Valenti's anthologyYes Means Yes: Visions of Female Sexual Empowerment.
+In 2008, Mukhopadhyay contributed an essay on the sexualization of black women to Jaclyn Friedman and Jessica Valenti's anthology Yes Means Yes: Visions of Female Sexual Empowerment.

 Mukhopadhyay earned a master's degree in Women and Gender Studies in 2009 from San Francisco State University, where her thesis was entitled "The Politics of the Feminist Blogosphere."

 Mukhopadhyay is the former Executive Editor of the blog Feministing.com and former Senior Editorial Director of Culture and Identities at millennial media platform Mic.

 In February 2018, Mukhopadhyay was named executive editor at Teen Vogue, following Elaine Welteroth's departure from Condé Nast.

 In 2022, after stepping down from Teen Vogue, Mukhopadhyay was named a MacDowell Fellow.

 Books

 In 2011, Mukhopadhyay published her first book, Outdated: Why Dating is Ruining Your Love Life, a feminist intervention to mainstream dating books.

 In 2017, Mukhopadhyay co-edited an anthology with Kate Harding entitled Nasty Women: Feminism, Resistance and Revolution in Trump's America.
 Mukhopadhyay wrote the introduction to the collection of essays, in which prominent feminists discussed the impact of Donald Trump's election on hard-fought wins for gender, race, sexuality, class and ethnicity.